garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/autoscaling.md

 3. Scaling Limitations
 	- Certain applications, especially stateful ones or legacy systems, may not be suitable for dynamic scaling, presenting a challenge for [[autoscaling]] implementation
 4. Performance Impact
-	- Scaling events can affect application performance, necessitating strategies to minimize degradatio
+	- Scaling events can affect application performance, necessitating strategies to minimize degradation during these events
+5. Handling Stateful Components
+	- Managing stateful components like databases in an [[autoscaling]] environment is challenging due to the need for data consistency & [[Availability]] during scaling events
+6